getodk/docs/odk1-src/security-privacy.rst

 Communication Channels
 ---------------------------

-None of the downloadable ODK software transmits or communicates any information back to us and the software we have written does not have any mechanisms that might allow us to access or control your devices or systems.
+Outside of usage analytics and crash reports, ODK software does not transmit or communicate any information back to ODK's maintainers.
+Further, the software we have written does not have any mechanisms that might allow us to access or control your devices or systems.

 There is always the possibility that hackers can discover and exploit deficiencies or bugs in our software or in 3rd-party libraries to access or control your devices or systems.